 As far as lending is concerned banks tend to target corporates as well as retailers.
 On the other hand NBFCs are more geared towards the retail sector.
 For example, this could be in vehicle finance, consumer loans etc. You do not see them lending to big power projects as an example.

-Another difference is in issue of credit cards. banks tend to frequently issue credit cards.
-NBFCs do not.
+Another difference is in issue of credit cards.
+Banks tend to frequently issue credit cards of different types depending on the needs of the customers, while NBFCs do not.